AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 an indefatigable industry in what he proposed to accomplish, by his great kindness and alacrity to serve all his relatives, and all that approached him."
-He copied, for the great library in Caesarea, most of Origen\'s manuscripts, with his own hands.
+He copied, for the great library in Caesarea, most of Origen's manuscripts, with his own hands.

 ## Eusebius.